Tyrosinemia Type 1

 Current & Past Medical History

 Some families may find it hard to be consistent with the phenylalanine/tyrosine-restricted diet and nitisinone dosing.
-This medicine may be quite expensive and may be difficult for families to afford.Testing
+This medicine may be quite expensive and can be difficult for families to afford.
+Recently, additional formulations of the drug have become available, and it is hoped that the price will decrease further.
+Some drug manufacturers have information about payment assistance programs on their websites.

-Plasma amino acids (for tyrosine, and phenylalanine levels) and urine organic acids (for succinylacetone), alpha-fetoprotein, liver function tests levels, PT/PTT, and abdominal ultrasounds are followed regularly or as indicated clinically.
+Plasma amino acids (for tyrosine and phenylalanine levels) and urine organic acids (for succinylacetone), alpha-fetoprotein, liver function tests levels, PT/PTT, and abdominal ultrasounds are followed regularly or as indicated clinically.

 Genetic Testing